Dec. 3, 2023

 Getting Back to the Finish:

-Buses will be on-site at each Relay Exchange to take relay runners back to the Finish Festival.
+Buses will be on-site at the Relay Exchange Zone to take relay runners back to the Finish Festival

 - The marathon course route re-opens at a 6-hour finish time (13:44 minutes/mile pace)